Activities and field trips for Kookmin University

 Orientation

-Diverse events and meetings for international students are organized each semester.
-One fall tradition is an athletic meeting/field day; in the spring there is a BBQ party.
-In addition, diverse social programs are arranged by each department to support engagement with local students.
+Each semester offers diverse events and meetings for international students, such as an athletic meeting and field day in the fall and a BBQ party in the spring.
+Programs are arranged by each department to support engagement with local students.

 Kookmin has more than 70 clubs to choose from and a variety of outlets for artistic activities, including exhibitions, music, dance, and drama performances.
 The Kookmin Art Center has a gallery, film studio, two theatres, and three dance studios.
 A concert hall hosts music concerts and other performances and lectures throughout the year.

-Each spring, the General Students Association holds a big festival called Daedongje.
-Held every May, the festival period includes club introduction ceremonies, exhibitions, singing contests, dance competitions, and more.
-These events are arranged by individual clubs to promote themselves so that students can have a good time and be exposed to different aspects of campus life.
+Every May, the General Students Association holds a big festival called Daedongje, which offers club introduction ceremonies, exhibitions, singing contests, dance competitions, and more.
+These events are arranged by individual clubs to promote themselves and expose students to different aspects of campus life.

 Global Peers Program

-Kookmin University has organized this program to promote interaction between international students and Kookmin students.
-It is designed to help international students adjust to their new environment and to learn/experience Korean culture by encountering it firsthand from their buddies.
-Likewise, we encourage our students to introduce and share their culture and lifestyle with their Korean buddies—broadening the world view for both.
+Kookmin’s Global Peers Program promotes interactions between international and local students through a partner system.
+International students can adjust to their new environment and experience Korean culture firsthand with their buddy.
+Likewise, USAC students are encouraged to introduce and share their culture and lifestyle with their Korean buddies, which broadens the world view for both.
 Matches with buddies will be made prior to arrival.

 Field trips